A Rich Local History

 Lady Smith Manor

 Built in 1842, this beautiful Georgian mansion has a long and rich history for its association with the colourful Sir Albert James Smith, lawyer, politician, ship owner and businessman, elected Premier in 1865 and was federal minister of Marine and Fisheries under Alexander MacKenzie.
 Smith became the first person in NB to be knighted by the Queen, despite his almost singlehandedly delaying Confederation by 2 years.
 His much younger wife, Lady Smith, an eccentric, frugal woman, hoarded her family’s fortunes and left several million dollars to Mount Allison University, making it the wealthiest university in Canada at the time.
-Now privately owned, the Lady Smith Manor has been beautifully restored and serves as a high-end wedding and event centre.
+Now privately owned, the Lady Smith Manor has been beautifully restored and is home to the Thirsty Whippet Pub!

 Bell Inn